 Ayres prepared asbestos abatement specifications, oversaw the abatement process, and hired the abatement contractor.
 Services included on-site reviews of abatement and air monitoring/clearance work performed by subconsultants.
 Ayres also oversaw the abandonment of an approximately 350-foot well, including removing the pump and piping.

 Ayres prepared the Chapter 30 permit required for demolition and grading disturbance.
 Services included weekly coordination meetings between Ayres and the Village, railroad coordination efforts during demolition, and demolition oversight and quality assurance/quality control.
 Staff prepared all of the factory deconstruction bidding plans and specifications and provided on-site deconstruction oversight of all buildings on the site.

 Ayres designed and oversaw construction of an 8-acre regional stormwater detention basin that provides much-needed flood relief and water quality improvements for stormwater flow to Six Mile Creek before draining into Lake Mendota.

 Ayres designed a bicycle/pedestrian trail around the detention basin and a prairie garden and community vegetable/flower gardens.
 Interpretive signs installed along the trail serve as an instructional tool for students attending the adjoining schools.

+The American Council of Engineering Companies of Wisconsin awarded the project a 2020 State Finalist Award.
 The Village of Waunakee received the International City/County Management Association 2007 Community Sustainability Award for the project.